samunemeth/System/README.md

   - [ ] *Look Into:* Hibernation and Sleep fucking with YubiKey authentication.
   - [ ] *Set Up:* Automatic locking.
   - [ ] *Look Into:* Using lock screen for login.
-  - [ ] *Look Into:* Better practice of setting up ssh keys for correct privileges.

 **Declarative Wonderland**